Disconnectivity and Relative Positions in Simultaneous Embeddings: Disjoint Cycles

-Since the crucial relative positions with respect to a C-tree $\mathcal T_C$ are binary variables, we can use (in)equalities between them to further constrain the embeddings represented by $\mathcal T_C$.
+Since the crucial relative positions with respect to a C-tree $\mathcal T_{\mathcal C}$ are binary variables, we can use (in)equalities between them to further constrain the embeddings represented by $\mathcal T_{\mathcal C}$.
 We call a C-tree with such additional constraints on its crucial relative positions a \emph{constrained cycle-tree (CC-tree)} on the set of cycles $\mathcal C$.
-Note that there is a bijection between the embeddings represented by a CC-tree and the solutions of an instance of {\sc 2-Sat} given by the constraints on the crucial relative positions.
+In this way, there is a bijection between the embeddings of~$\mathcal C$ represented by a CC-tree and the solutions of an instance of {\sc 2-Sat} given by the constraints on the crucial relative positions of~$\mathcal T_{\mathcal C}$.
 We essentially prove two things.
-First, for every connected graph $G$ containing the cycles $\mathcal C$ there exists a CC-tree representing exactly the embeddings of $\mathcal C$ that can be induced by embeddings of $G$.
+First, for every connected graph $G$ containing the cycles $\mathcal C$, there exists a CC-tree representing exactly the embeddings of $\mathcal C$ that can be induced by embeddings of $G$.
 Essentially, we have to restrict the extended PR-node and cutvertex constraints to the crucial relative positions of a C-tree compatible with $G$.
-Second, for a pair of two CC-trees~$\1{\mathcal T_C}$ and $\2{\mathcal T_C}$ there exists a CC-tree $\mathcal T_C$ representing exactly the embeddings on $\mathcal C$ that are represented by $\1{\mathcal T_C}$ and $\2{\mathcal T_C}$.
+Second, for a pair of CC-trees~$\1{\mathcal T_{\mathcal C}}$ and $\2{\mathcal T_{\mathcal C}}$ on the same set~$\mathcal C$ of cycles, there exists a CC-tree $\mathcal T_{\mathcal C}$ representing exactly the embeddings of $\mathcal C$ that are represented by $\1{\mathcal T_{\mathcal C}}$ and $\2{\mathcal T_{\mathcal C}}$.

-We say that a C-tree $\mathcal T_C$ is \emph{compatible} with a connected planar graph $G$ if it is a minor of $G$, that is if it can be obtained by contracting edges in a subgraph of $G$.
-The corresponding CC-tree is \emph{compatible} with $G$ if the crucial relative positions with respect to $\mathcal T_C$ satisfy the extended PR-node and cutvertex constraints restricted to them.
+Let~$G$ be a connected planar graph containing a set~$\mathcal C$ of disjoint cycles.
+We say that a C-tree $\mathcal T_{\mathcal C}$ is \emph{compatible} with $G$ if it is a minor of $G$, that is if it can be obtained by contracting edges in a subgraph of $G$.
+The corresponding \emph{compatible CC-tree} is obtained from~$\mathcal T_{\mathcal C}$ by adding the subset of the extended PR-node and cutvertex constraints that only involve crucial relative positions of~$\mathcal T_{\mathcal C}$.
 Note that there may be many compatible CC-trees for a single graph $G$.
-However, in the following we fix one of them and speak about \emph{the} CC-tree of~$G$.
+However, in the following we arbitrarily fix one of them and speak about \emph{the} CC-tree of~$G$.